The Bankrate promise

 If the bank has low or no fees and helpful tools, consider that in your evaluation.
 You may be willing to choose a bank with a slightly lower APY if its tools help you save more money over time.

 3. Avoid tiered interest rates

 Some banks offer tiered interest rates to reward customers who maintain higher balances.
 Savings accounts may offer premium rates if you deposit at least $10,000 or $25,000, for example.

 However, you can find top-yielding accounts that pay the same yield across all balances.
-You don’t invest so much in a savings account to take advantage of a good interest rate that you miss a better opportunity to invest some of those funds elsewhere, where returns may be higher.
+If you end up stashing all of your money into a savings account to meet the balance requirement, you might miss out on other investment opportunities.
 In many cases, excess cash may be better off invested in the market with a target annual return rate of 6 to 8 percent.
 Plus, if you need to withdraw some of the cash in a tiered-rate savings account, your rate might drop.

 4. Avoid teaser rates

 The best available interest rates may be short-lived.
-Banks may offer “teaser rates,” which are attractive interest rates used to get new customers to open a savings account.
+Banks may offer teaser or promotional rates, which are attractive interest rates used to get new customers to open a savings account.
 Banks may significantly lower the teaser rate after just a few months.